algoritmarte/AlgoritmarteVCVPlugin/README.md

 Using the **SCALE XY** knobs the output values can be scaled.

 The **RST** input and button can be used to restart the sequence (to use it in a deterministic way).

+The two **Mirror** switches can be used to force the output to be the absolute (positive) of the X and/or Y coordinates.

 Interesting **generative* results can be achieved connecting one of the four coordinates (or a combination of them) to one or more oscillators (to the  1V/octave input but also to the FM input) or to one or more quantizers in which similar scales are selected.